 On June 5, 2018, Voltronic Power's all directors were fully re-elected at the shareholders' regular meeting.
-Four independent directors were elected: Mr. Lee Chien-Jan, Ms. Wang Hsiu-Chi, Mr. Yang Ching-Hsi and Mr. Chen Yi(Mr. Chen Yi, as an independent director, due to his career planning resigned on January 1, 2019) to form the Audit Committee (the Audit Committee was composed of the entire number of independent directors, who all are independent directors also are Non-Executive Directors), Lee Chien-Jan was elected as the convener and meeting chair by the entire membership of the Audit Committee.
+Four independent directors were elected: Mr. Lee Chien-Jan, Ms. Wang Hsiu-Chi, Mr. Yang Ching-Hsi and Mr. Chen Yi(Mr. Chen Yi, as an independent director, due to his career planning resigned on January 1, 2019), and on June 25, 2019, Ho Yun-Hsuan was elected as an independent director, to form the Audit Committee (the Audit Committee was composed of the entire number of independent directors, who all are independent directors also are Non-Executive Directors), Lee Chien-Jan was elected as the convener and meeting chair by the entire membership of the Audit Committee.